Crepidula fornicata: As an invasive non-native species

 Within The United Kingdom, the common slipper limpet is considered to be an invasive non-native species (INNS).
 The release of slipper limpets to the sea is an offence within England.
-This species has recorded around the coasts of Southern England and Wales as far north as Anglesey on the west coast and Spurn Point on the east coast.
+This species has been recorded around the coasts of Southern England and Wales as far north as Anglesey on the west coast and Spurn Point on the east coast.
 The slipper limpet has been recorded within the Thames Estuary amongst other brackish environments.
 First recorded in 1872, these non-native limpets arrived in England and Wales from America in a shipment of oysters.
 Their impacts to U.K ecosystems are still being investigated, however, there is growing evidence that this species is detrimental to native molluscs beds such as Queen scallop Aequipecten opercularis, Edible oyster Ostrea edulis, and Blue mussel Mytilus edulis.
 Common slipper limpets are currently being considered as a food source in efforts to reduce their spread from Southern England.